Queensboro Plaza station: Dual Contracts

+Construction

 The New York Public Service Commission adopted plans for what was known as the Broadway–Lexington Avenue route (later the Broadway Line) in Manhattan on December 31, 1907.
 A proposed Tri-borough system was adopted in early 1908.
 Operation of Manhattan's Broadway Line was assigned to the Brooklyn Rapid Transit Company (BRT, subsequently the Brooklyn–Manhattan Transit Corporation or BMT) in the Dual Contracts, adopted on March 4, 1913.
 The Dual Contracts also included opening the Steinway Tunnel, an incomplete tunnel between the New York City boroughs of Manhattan and Queens.
 The Steinway Tunnel would be operated by the Interborough Rapid Transit Company (IRT).

 The Dual Contracts negotiations had been intricate and sometimes fractious.
 The IRT had initially been loath to let the BRT operate its Broadway Line through Midtown Manhattan, but relented when negotiators offered the BRT all of the proposed lines in the planned dual system.
 In Queens, which heretofore had no subway service, two lines had been proposed, both extending from an interchange station (later Queensboro Plaza) in Long Island City.
 The shorter Astoria Line would run to Astoria in northwestern Queens, while the longer Flushing Line would be built initially to Corona, and eventually to Flushing, in north-central Queens.
 As part of the Dual Contracts, the IRT was given ownership of both lines, but the BRT was given trackage rights over the routes, allowing both companies to share revenue from their Queens operations.

+The Snare & Triest Construction Company was hired to construct the station for $884,859.
+The firm employed an average of 114 workers for each day.
+The Queensboro Plaza station was built as an eight-track station, with four tracks across each of two levels.
+Each company took two tracks on each level; the BRT took the two northernmost tracks, while the IRT took the two southernmost tracks.
+The lower level was for trains to Manhattan, while the upper level was for trains to Astoria or Corona (and later Flushing).
+By September 1915, the station was nearly 75 percent complete.